 We continued to focus on our primary goal of managing the business to grow profits, while developing, launching and enhancing products to drive revenue and earnings growth.
+Increased spending to accelerate the development initiatives during the last three quarters resulted in two new products being launched in the third quarter of 2011, RoadRunner3 and Factory Integration Software.
 Our challenge continues to be operating in a cyclical and rapidly evolving industry environment.
 We are continuing our efforts to balance business geography shifts, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.